sarahnh05/store-management-api/README.md

 ![Get](./assets/get-all.PNG)

 ## Notes
+- This is a V1 implementation
+--Focused on core backend logic & transaction flow
+- Payment system is simplified (cash only)
 - Soft delete is implemented using `isDeleted` flag
 - All product queries exclude deleted items
+- Edge case handling is partially implemented and will be improved

 ## Author